 - (i) Submission of Site Plan Review Application.
 The applicant shall file with the Planning Board, at a regularly scheduled meeting, the completed site plan review application form, along with eight (8) copies each of the submission materials specified in subparagraph h below (collectively, "Site Plan Review Application"). - (ii) Reasonable fees.
 Any fees required, in the amounts set forth in the Planning Board Rules and Regulations, as may be amended from time to time ("Planning Board Rules and Regulations"), shall be included with the Site Plan Review Application.
 The Board shall also require a deposit of money sufficient to cover any additional expenses associated with the public hearing and review of the Site Plan Review Application.
-The Planning Board is authorized, at the expense of the applicant, to retain a registered professional engineer, architect, landscape architect, attorney, or other professional consultants to review the Site Plan Review Application and to advise the Board on any or all matters pertaining thereto.

-(iii) No Site Plan Review Application shall be considered by the Planning Board until all information necessary for such review, as described herein, is fully provided, unless waivers are requested by the applicant and granted in writing by the Planning Board in accordance with paragraph Section 4.02 (i) Waiver of Technical Compliance.
+The Planning Board is authorized, at the expense of the applicant, to retain a registered professional engineer, architect, landscape architect, attorney, or other professional consultants to review the Site Plan Review Application and to advise the Board on any or all matters pertaining thereto. - (iii) No Site Plan Review Application shall be considered by the Planning Board until all information necessary for such review, as described herein, is fully provided, unless waivers are requested by the applicant and granted in writing by the Planning Board in accordance with paragraph Section 4.02 (i) Waiver of Technical Compliance.
 The Planning Board or its designated agent shall make a determination as to whether the Site Plan Review Application is complete within 7 business days of filing.
 If the Site Plan Review Application has been determined to be incomplete, the application shall be returned to the applicant either in person or by certified mail with a letter indicating that insufficient information has been provided making it impossible for the Planning Board to adequately review the application.
 An incomplete Site Plan Review Application shall not constitute a submittal and shall not be considered the start of any time limits within which the Board is required to act under this bylaw or M.G.L. c.
 40A.
-If the submission has been determined to be complete, the application bas been determined to be complete, the applicant of fix the date of submission ("Submission Date").
+If the submission has been determined to be complete, the applicant shall file the Site Plan Review Application with the Town Clerk.
+The Town Clerk shall time and date stamp said application to fix the date of submission ("Submission Date").